Moulamein

 Tranquillity on the Lake

-Historic Town Stroll in Spring
+Historic Town Stroll

-With warm days and clear skies, Spring is the perfect season to uncover Moulamein’s rich history.
+With warm weather and clear skies, it’s the perfect season to uncover Moulamein’s rich history.
 Wander through town and visit the historic Moulamein Courthouse, just across the footbridge over Billabong Creek.
 Dating back to 1890, this building served the region from 1848 to 1968 and offers a fascinating glimpse into the town’s legal past.
 Continue your walk to the Old Wharf, built in 1908, a proud reminder of Moulamein’s bustling days as an inland port.
 Don’t miss the Moulamein Heritage Village, where preserved buildings, machinery, and artefacts bring the pioneering spirit of the region to life.

 Artisanal Finds

-Spring invites colour and creativity to flourish.
 Stop by the Moulamein Art Gallery for a coffee and a sweet treat while browsing a delightful range of local art, handcrafted goods, and unique gifts.
 Open Thursdays and Fridays or by appointment, it’s a warm and welcoming space where local talent shines.

 Fishing Galore

-With the rivers alive and the banks lush with growth, Spring is a great time to cast a line.
+With the rivers alive and the banks lush with growth, summer is a great time to cast a line.
 Moulamein offers fantastic fishing along the Edward, Wakool, and Niemur Rivers.
 The picturesque junction of the Edward River and Billabong Creek is a favourite among anglers, offering both scenic views and plentiful catches.